clozhang/zhang-agent/README.md

 :ok
 ```

-And, of course, you can use your functions :-)
+And, of course, you can use your functions by sending them messages:

 ```clj
 zhang.dev=> (process/! counter-process {:type :get :to printer-process})